 It was evident from the first day of class that Garry was cut from different cloth than Russell Lee.
-Gary was not a classic documentarian photographer - if there actually is such a thing - and he certainly wasn't a typical university instructor - again if there is such a thing.
+Gary was not a classic documentarian photographer - if there actually is such a thing - and he certainly wasn't a typical university instructor - again if there actually is such a thing.
 Garry had done some photojournalism and commercial photography, but that wasn't why he was teaching at the Art Department.

 Things were pretty informal for Garry.
-I never saw him in a coat and tie in class or when he was interviewed by the media, but Austin is a pretty informal city anyway.
+I never saw him in a coat and tie in class or when he was interviewed by the media.
+Of course Austin was an informal city anyway.
 His shirts were often crumpled and holes were not uncommon.
 The reason was simple; his wardrobe was used for his outdoor style of photography.
-A well-used corduroy jacked served for dress up, other wise it was working clothes for Gary whether in the classroom or outside on the sidewalks.
+A well-used corduroy jacked served for dress up, other wise it was working clothes for Gary whether he was in the classroom or outside on the sidewalks.